unibo-dtm-se-2425-AvianBlasters/report/sections/12-future/index.md

 4) local multiplayer support

-5) power-ups do not change the colour of the car, but create a aura around it, signaling the power-up currently in use.
+5) improved colour handling: power-ups do not change the colour of the car, but create a aura around it, signaling the power-up currently in use.
 This way, the current health of the player is clearer to understand

+6) improved game over handling, so that it is less abrupt

-6) new power-ups, projectiles and enemy types, including bosses
+7) new power-ups, projectiles and enemy types, including bosses

-7) alternate modes of play, such a time attack mode, in which the player must survive for a specific amount of time
+8) alternate modes of play, such a time attack mode, in which the player must survive for a specific amount of time

-8) release on PyPI
+9) release on PyPI